charlesll/Spectra.jl/docs/src/index.md

 ## Introduction

 Spectra is a package aimed at helping spectroscopic (Raman, Infrared, Nuclear Magnetic Resonance, XAS...) data treatment written with the [Julia programming language](http://julialang.org/).
 It's aim is to provide the simplest way to perform actions like baseline fitting and removal or peak fitting for instance, while respecting the freedom offered by data treatment through coding.
-Therefore, Spectra is aimed to be used explicitly with other packages like [JuMP](http://www.juliaopt.org/) for building models.
 The key is to provide functions for simplifying the life of the spectroscopist, while still leaving him all the freedom offered by treating data with a performant computer language.

-Spectra is particularly focused on large datasets because of the high speed of Julia's, e.g. for performing peak fitting along Infrared diffusion profiles.
-For peak fitting for instance, the JuMP interface offers a very flexible yet clear way to build models, that can be solve with solvers such as Ipopt or NLopt.

 Please consult this documentation to learn using Spectra, do not forget to check the Tips_ section if you have issues, and please report anything you want!

 ## Starting Notes

-Using Julia and Spectra for processing your data is quite similar to Matlab, with the flexibility offered by the open-source and free character of Julia.
-Reading the docs is strongly recommended.
-A good start will be to read the [docs of Julia itself](http://docs.julialang.org/en/release-0.5/).
+Reading the docs is strongly recommended!

+If you are new to Julia, a good start will be to read the [docs of Julia itself](https://docs.julialang.org/en/v1/).

+To implement your code, you can modify .jl files in Visual Studio Code for instance and run them from the terminal.

-Programming can be done locally using your browser and the [IJulia notebooks](https://github.com/JuliaLang/IJulia.jl), very similar to the IPython ones.
-For a Matlab-like interface, you can use [Atom with Juno](http://junolab.org/).
+Programming can also be done locally using your browser and the [IJulia Jupyter notebooks](https://github.com/JuliaLang/IJulia.jl), or the reactive [Pluto notebooks](https://plutojl.org/)

-For maintaining your packages up-to-date, something critical with the fast evolution of Julia packages, I suggest running each day of Julia use the update command:

-	Pkg.update()

 ## Installation